 Pros: Convenient, easy, quick, daycare and sitter friendly, great for diaper bags, can be paired with insert for additional absorbency

 Cons: AIO’s may take longer to dry than other diapers, may need additional absorbency for heavy wetters or extended, overnight use.

 A pocket diaper is a 2 piece system consisting of a waterproof outer shell sewn together with stay-dry lining with openings on one or both ends.
 The sleeve or pocket that is created is used to stuff the included absorbent insert.

-Thirsties Duo Diaper (our pocket diaper) comes with a waterproof shell with a stay-dry lining sewn into it.
+Thirsties One Size Pocket Diaper comes with a waterproof shell with a stay-dry lining sewn into it.
 The openings on both ends make for easy stuffing while allowing the insert to easily agitate out of the diaper in the wash.
-The inserts feature two layers of serged microfiber terry snapped together with five serged layers of hemp jersey; seven thirsty layers in all!
+The inserts feature three layers of serged microfiber terry snapped together with five serged layers of hemp jersey; eight thirsty layers in all!

 40% of our customers chose pocket diapers as their favorite type of cloth diaper.
 (Based on 2012 Thirsties Customer Survey of 720 cloth diapering families)